Kibana Automatic Installation

 Here's what you'll need to run Kibana.

-privileges as described in the Kubernetes documentation - the name of the Hydrolix table you'd like Kibana to use
+cluster-adminprivileges as described in the Kubernetes documentation - The name of the Hydrolix table you'd like Kibana to use

-- sufficient resources in your Kubernetes cluster to accommodate new Kibana, Quesma, and Elasticsearch pods
+- Sufficient resources in your Kubernetes cluster to accommodate new Kibana, Kibana Gateway, and Elasticsearch pods

 Installation